Health psychology: Understanding behavioral and contextual factors

 Health psychologists conduct research to identify behaviors and experiences that promote health, give rise to illness, and influence the effectiveness of health care.
 They also recommend ways to improve health care policy.
-Health psychologists have worked on developing ways to reduce smoking and improve daily nutrition in order to promote health and prevent illness.
+Health psychologists have worked on developing ways to reduce smoking in order to promote health and prevent illness.
 They have also studied the association between illness and individual characteristics.
 For example, health psychology has found a relation between the personality characteristics of thrill seeking, impulsiveness, hostility/anger, emotional instability, and depression, on one hand, and high-risk driving, on the other.

 Health psychology is also concerned with contextual factors, including economic, cultural, community, social, and lifestyle factors that influence health.
 Physical addiction impedes smoking cessation.
 Some research suggests that seductive advertising also contributes to psychological dependency on tobacco, although other research has found no relationship between media exposure and smoking in youth.
 OHP research indicates that people in jobs that combine little decision latitude with a high psychological workload are at increased risk for cardiovascular disease.
 Other research reveals a relation between unemployment and elevations in blood pressure.
 Epidemiologic research documents a relation between social class and cardiovascular disease.

 Health psychologists also aim to change health behaviors for the dual purpose of helping people stay healthy and helping patients adhere to disease treatment regimens (also see health action process approach).
 Health psychologists employ cognitive behavioral therapy and applied behavior analysis (also see behavior modification) for that purpose.